Curio HTTP Server

 Attaching Routes to Extend Server Functionality

 Curio HTTP Server is designed to allow easy integration of various services by attaching custom routes.
-The attachRouters
+The attachRouters function enables the attachment of specific service routes to the Chi router.
+Examples include:

 Retrieval Provider: Attaches routes to handle data retrieval using the

-module.Creates a
+retrievalmodule.Creates a

-and registers the necessary HTTP endpoints.
+RetrievalProviderand registers the necessary HTTP endpoints.

 IPNI (Interplanetary Network Indexer): Integrates IPNI-specific routes.